raspberrypilearning/lineup/en/step_1.md

 ## Introduction

-In this project you will be making a Scratch game in which you need to find a stamped sprite clone that is hidden among a huge group of other stamps.
+In this project you will make a Scratch game in which you need to find a stamped sprite clone that is hidden among a huge group of other stamps.

 ### What you will make